augustl/augustl.com/posts/blog/2019/best_bug_predictor_is_organizational_complexity.md

 Having a low recall is not the end of the world.
 It just means that you could have detected more buggy modules, and that some buggy modules went under the radar.

 Having a low precision is worse.
-That means that the prediction model said tagged a module as buggy - but it turned out that the module actually wasn't.
+That means that the prediction model tagged a module as buggy - but it turned out that the module actually wasn't.

 ## Doesn't that mean that I need actual bug data to predict bugs?